Emmanuel-Ezekiel/remote-work-web/README.md

 # We_work_remotely

-This project was created with react, used in cloning the webpage of weworkremotely.com.
+This project was created with React, used in cloning the webpage of weworkremotely.com.
 It's a responsive website, This website will help employers in hiring.

 # Getting Started with Create React App